-MISSA has a reputation of offering transformational learning experiences through instruction by a local, national and international faculty of practicing artists.
-Specialized courses are designed for professional artists, teachers and serious adult students.
+MISSA’s annual Summer Arts Program offers transformational learning experiences through instruction by a local, national and international faculty of practicing artists in a beautiful retreat-like setting.
+Workshops are available in a wide range of creative arts including painting, ceramics, textiles, creative writing, improv and more.
+Adult artists of all backgrounds are welcome!
 Participants have options to stay on or off campus, see Accommodation page for more details.
-Course fees include daytime meals and supply fees are unique to each course.
+Course fees include daily lunch with beverages and material fees are unique to each course.
 Breakfast and dinner are included in the accommodation cost.
 Courses run 9 am – 4 pm each day.
 You can take one course or back to back courses.
-Plan your summer and enjoy the many offerings of MISSA @ Shawnigan Lake!
+Plan your summer and enjoy the many offerings of MISSA on the beautiful Shawnigan Lake School campus.

 ?>